rust-lang/rust/text/0000-kinds-of-allocators.md

 worth hard-coding into the method signatures.

  * Therefore, I made [type aliases][] for `Size`, `Capacity`, `Alignment`, and `Address`.

-Furthermore, all values of the above types must be non-zero for any allocation action to make sense.

- * Therefore, I made them instances of the `NonZero` type.

 ### Basic implementation